dogoncouch/LogESP/docs/siem/events.md

-source_host_count   The number of different source hosts involved. dest_host_count     The number of different destination hosts involved. message             The message conveyed by the rule. eol_date_local      Event end-of-life date in the LDSI database eol_date_backup     Event end-of-life date for backup copies
+source_host_count   The number of different source hosts involved. dest_host_count     The number of different destination hosts involved. message             The message conveyed by the rule. eol_date_local      Event end-of-life date in the LogESP database eol_date_backup     Event end-of-life date for backup copies
 ```
 For more on how magnitude is calculated, see the [rule documentation](rules.md).